soal-cluster/soal-cluster.github.io/index.md

 ### Shorthand mapping

 You can map your own hosts, with wildcards, in an ssh config file.
-For example, you can create a host `soal-?` that maps to `soal-?.stanford.edu` be adding the following lines to your ssh config:
+For example, you can create a host `soal-*` that maps to `soal-*.stanford.edu` be adding the following lines to your ssh config:

-    Host soal-?
-      HostName %h.stanford.edu

-and

-    Host soal-??
+    Host soal-*
       HostName %h.stanford.edu

 Then, instead of